vmware/terraform-provider-vcfa/website/docs/d/org.html.markdown

 page_title: "VMware Cloud Foundation Automation: vcfa_org"
 sidebar_current: "docs-vcfa-data-source-org"
 description: |-
-  Provides a data source to read VMware Cloud Foundation Automation Organizations.
+  Provides a data source to read an Organization in VMware Cloud Foundation Automation.
 ---

 # vcfa\_org

-Provides a data source to read VMware Cloud Foundation Automation Organizations.
+Provides a data source to read an Organization in VMware Cloud Foundation Automation.

 _Used by: **Provider**, **Tenant**_